badabing2005/PixelFlasher/README.md

     - What version of Magisk was used to patch it.
     - On what device it was patched.
     - Date of patching.
+  - Option to Live boot from a choice of boot.img.
 - Choose to keep data or wipe data while flashing.
 - Ability to flash even if multiple devices are connected to the computer.
 - Display information about the phone.